Five P's of Sitecore Personalization

 As they close their browser ending this visit, Sitecore looks at each page in that session and adds the profile keys.
 And we know that in this case it is 10 for each interest.
 So the visitor got 30 points for climbing, 30 is divided by the number of pages visited in this case 4, so after this visit they score 8 for climbing.
 And Sitecore does that for every profile card.
 So after this visit they also score 2 for hiking.

 When Sitecore is done determining the user’s profile, it compares it to the pattern cards that we set up.
 Sitecore determines the shortest distance, or in more human terms, the difference between the visitor's profile and our patterns, and whichever pattern is more alike to the visitor's profile is the one that they are going to get assigned to.

 In this case in their first visit, our anonymous user is matched to the Lily profile.

 With auto-personalization, you do not have to predefine any user segments to build and launch a personalized experience.
 Sitecore AI Automated Personalization predicts and recommends the best variant to induce user engagement, based on the end user’s actions and behaviors on your website.

 You can use profile points and pattern matching as criteria to implement:

 - Enter the visitor into an engagement plan

 - Send a notification to the sales team

 There is value in defining patterns even if you are not doing anything else with them.
-Let Sitecore gather data form your visitors' interactions, and map them to your defined profiles so that you can analyze it.
+Let Sitecore gather data from your visitors' interactions, and map them to your defined profiles so that you can analyze them.